 According to several reviews, flood protection infrastructure alone does not mitigate flood risk.
 Unquestioning faith in it can actually deter risk reduction by causing governments to allocate large sums of recovery funding to construct more protective infrastructure without asking why there was failure in the first place.

-Institute for Social and Environmental Transition - International
+Institute for Social and Environmental Transition - International (ISET)

 A new study finds that disasters attributed to other community members — like contagious epidemics — weakened cooperation, increased distrust and led to a long-term reduction in organization building.
 By contrast, disasters attributed to an act of nature evoked a sense of shared fate that fostered cooperation.